poornima-srimath/LungSimNet4D/README.md

 If you use LungSimNet4D in academic work, please cite:

-Poognima G., et al. "LungSimNet4D: An Anatomy-Informed Synthetic Thoracic Imaging Framework for Lung Cancer Research."
+Poornima G., et al. "LungSimNet4D: An Anatomy-Informed Synthetic Thoracic Imaging Framework for Lung Cancer Research."
 (Under Review).